auth0/docs/articles/api/authentication/_passwordless.md

   "client_id": "${account.clientId}",
   "client_secret": "YOUR_CLIENT_SECRET", // for web applications
   "connection": "email|sms",
-  "email": "EMAIL", //set for connection=email "phone_number": "PHONE_NUMBER", //set for connection=sms
+  "email": "USER_EMAIL", //set for connection=email
+  "phone_number": "USER_PHONE_NUMBER", //set for connection=sms
   "send": "link|code", //if left null defaults to link "authParams": { // any authentication parameters that you would like to add
     "scope": "openid",